 A rainy day stuck at home with your favorite mutt is a great inspiration to become one with your couch.
 Crack open a good book like The Cactus Eaters and learn about how some guys and gals power through the 2,650 miles of the Pacific Crest Trail in even the worst of weather.
 (And then feel like a big baby) Then have another cappuccino spiked with Baileys Irish Cream.
 Because you are not thru-hiking the Pacific Crest Trail (At the moment anyway) and you can.
 Looking for another great, slightly not well-known wilderness read?
 Check out Wild Truth.
 Most hikers have read Into the Wild, the true story of Chris Mccandless but his sister’s version of all these events is a book you absolutely will not put down.

 Not a big reader?
 Queue up Netflix or Amazon Prime with wilderness movies like Wild.
-Watch Cheryl as she whines, bitches and moans her way along the Pacific Crest Trail, making hiking sound like a miserable experience.
-(Obviously, I did not have a great opinion of this book or this movie but it does feature the amazing Pacific Crest Trail, so yea) Looking for a movie with a bit more comedy in it?
+Watch Cheryl as she whines, bitches, and moans her way along the Pacific Crest Trail, making hiking sound like a miserable experience.
+Some that live in other countries might not have the same film and show library as me considering I’m living in America.
+If this applies to you then you might want to look at a website like VPNCompass or a similar VPN provider that can show you how to unlock a bigger selection of movies and TV series.
+When I watched this title I was somewhat shocked that she complained so much up the Pacific Ridge.
+(Obviously, I did not have a great opinion of this book or this movie but it does feature the amazing Pacific Crest Trail, so yeah) Looking for a movie with a bit more comedy in it?
 Try the movie studio version of Bill Bryson’s book, A Walk in the Woods.

 Plan your next trip to the wilderness